A conversation with 24 Seven recruiter Taylor Lasecke on the latest trends in e-commerce recruitment.

-I think flexibility is the biggest thing right now for just about every candidate we talk to everyday.
+I think flexibility is the biggest thing right now for just about every candidate we talk to everyday, especially e-commerce candidates.
 Maybe the candidate has a family and they need flexibility about when and where they work.
 Or maybe it’s a 20-something person that wants to go on more vacation.
 This is when unlimited Paid Time Off (PTO) is attractive.
 Candidates are always asking what the PTO looks like or if a company is flexible.

-What would be some final advice you’d give to hiring managers looking to identify, attract and secure these candidates?
+What would be some final advice you’d give to hiring managers looking to identify, attract and secure e-commerce candidates?